 It’s a good idea to practice your conversational skills as much as possible.
 Start off in an easy way with a conversation where the stakes are not too high if you get something wrong.

 Get into the habit of chatting with cashiers, cab drivers and waiting staff.
-Practice some of the above topics to talk about and add some that are relevant to your personality and interests.
+When you need to talk to people you don’t know well, practice some of the above topics and add some that are relevant to your personality and interests.